Short- and long-time path tightness of the continuum directed random polymer: Modulus of Continuity for rescaled measures

-The main goal of this section is to establish quenched modulus of continuity estimates: Proposition \ref{p:qmc} and Propostion \ref{p:qmc.ptl}, for $\cdrp$ measures under long-time scalings.
-The proof of these propositions require detailed study of the tail probabilities of two-point difference when scaled according to long-time.
+The main goal of this section is to establish quenched modulus of continuity estimates: Proposition \ref{p:qmc} and Proposition \ref{p:qmc.ptl}, for $\cdrp$ measures under long-time scalings.
+The proof of these propositions requires detailed study of the tail probabilities of two-point difference when scaled according to long-time.
 This is conducted in Proposition \ref{p:ltd} and Proposition \ref{p:ltd.ptl} respectively.
-One of the key technical input in the proofs of Propositions \ref{p:ltd} and \ref{p:ltd.ptl} is a parabolic decay estimate of a multivariate spatial process involving several long-time KPZ sheets.
+One of the key technical inputs in the proofs of Propositions \ref{p:ltd} and \ref{p:ltd.ptl} is a parabolic decay estimate of a multivariate spatial process involving several long-time KPZ sheets.
 This estimate appears in Lemma \ref{l:ltail} and is proved in Section \ref{sec3.1}.
-In the following text, we first state those Propostions \ref{p:ltd} and \ref{p:ltd.ptl} and assuming their validity, we state and prove the modulus of continuity estimates.
+In the following text, we first state those Propositions \ref{p:ltd} and \ref{p:ltd.ptl} and assuming their validity, we state and prove the modulus of continuity estimates.
 Proofs of Proposition \ref{p:ltd} and \ref{p:ltd.ptl} are deferred to Section \ref{sec:twopt}.

 \begin{proposition}[Long-time two-point difference] Fix any $\e\in (0,1]$, $\delta\in (0,\frac12)$, and $\tau\ge 1$.
 Take $x\in [-\tau\e^{-\frac23},\tau\e^{-\frac23}]$.
 Let $V \sim \cdrp(0,0;x,\e^{-1})$.
 For $t\in [0,1]$, set $L_t^{(\e)}:=\e^{\frac23}V({\e^{-1}t})$.
 There exist two absolute constants $\Con_1(\tau,\delta)>0$ and $\Con_2(\tau,\delta)>0$ such that for all $m\ge 1$ and $t\neq s\in [0,1]$ we have